-The first time I used guided imagery with a child in a procedure was nearly 30 years ago.
+The first time I used guided imagery with a child in a procedure was over 30 years ago.
 The boy was 5 years-old and I took four sutures out of his eyelid in an emergency department while he sat with his eyes closed happily engaging with his friends, playing football (Aussie Rules) in imagery.
 When we had finished he opened his eyes and asked me, "Is it going to hurt?"
 My astonished reply was along the lines of, "We're all done Mate".
 I have to say that sparked a passion to learn more about managing procedural pain and fear in children.
 With this in mind I explored the types of imagery that worked well in a Masters degree and then a PhD in psychology examining the effects of distraction, relaxation and imagery on procedural pain and fear in children.
 I never intended this to 'sit on the shelf' and collect dust so in 1995 I started teaching people how to use these techniques.

 The images above are from a video of me using guided imagery with a boy who is having a venepuncture while playing cricket in his imagery.
 He was truly amazing hitting the ball again and again over the fence for a 'big six' before being 'run out' in the dramatic style of his cricketing heroes and yes, of course, his team won the game.

 Because in a constructivist sense the brain is not an end-point, it is both the generator and modulator of experience be it pain, fear, joy, memories or the thoughts you are having right now.
 Globally, Top-Down Pain Control is all about:

 WALKING THE ROAD WITH THE CHILD AND IMPROVING THE MANAGEMENT OF PROCEDURAL PAIN AND FEAR, AND